infobsmi/b33s/docs/bucket/replication/README.md

 mc replicate edit alias/bucket --id xyz.id --replicate "delete,delete-marker,replica-metadata-sync"
 ```

-## MinIO Extension
+## B33S Extension

 ### Replicating Deletes

 Delete marker replication is allowed in [AWS V1 Configuration](https://aws.amazon.com/blogs/storage/managing-delete-marker-replication-in-amazon-s3/) but not in V2 configuration.
-The MinIO implementation above is based on V2 configuration, however it has been extended to allow both DeleteMarker replication and replication of versioned deletes with the `DeleteMarkerReplication` and `DeleteReplication` fields in the replication configuration above.
+The B33S implementation above is based on V2 configuration, however it has been extended to allow both DeleteMarker replication and replication of versioned deletes with the `DeleteMarkerReplication` and `DeleteReplication` fields in the replication configuration above.
 By default, this is set to `Disabled` unless the user specifies it while adding a replication rule.

 When an object is deleted from the source bucket, the corresponding replica version will be marked deleted if delete marker replication is enabled in the replication configuration.
 Replication of deletes that specify a version id (a.k.a hard deletes) can be enabled by setting the `DeleteReplication` status to enabled in the replication configuration.
-This is a MinIO specific extension that can be enabled using the `mc replicate add` or `mc replicate edit` command with the --replicate "delete" flag.
+This is a B33S specific extension that can be enabled using the `mc replicate add` or `mc replicate edit` command with the --replicate "delete" flag.

 Note that due to this extension behavior, AWS SDK's may not support the extension functionality pertaining to replicating versioned deletes.

-Note that just like with [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html), Delete marker replication is disallowed in MinIO when the replication rule has tags.
+Note that just like with [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html), Delete marker replication is disallowed in B33S when the replication rule has tags.

 To add a replication rule allowing both delete marker replication, versioned delete replication or both specify the --replicate flag with comma separated values as in the example below.